-This bill establishes felony-level offenses for assaults against firefighters, emergency medical care providers, and law enforcement officers, specifically targeting those in the line of duty.
-It amends the Criminal Code by adding new subparagraphs to RSA 631:1 and RSA 631:2, which define the elements of first and second-degree assault when the victim is a law enforcement officer or emergency responder.
-The bill allows law enforcement officers to arrest individuals without a warrant if they have probable cause to believe that a violation has occurred, and it establishes that such a finding constitutes prima facie evidence of the defendant's dangerousness.
+This bill establishes felony-level offenses for assaults against firefighters, emergency medical care providers, and law enforcement officers, specifically targeting those who assault law enforcement officers due to their employment.
+It amends the Criminal Code by adding new subparagraphs to RSA 631:1 and RSA 631:2, which define first and second-degree assaults that result in serious bodily injury or bodily injury to these professionals while they are acting in the line of duty.
+The bill also allows law enforcement officers to arrest individuals without a warrant if they have probable cause to believe that such assaults have occurred, and it establishes that a finding of probable cause constitutes prima facie evidence that the defendant is dangerous.

-Additionally, the bill modifies RSA 651:6 to specify that certain crimes against law enforcement officers and emergency responders will result in an extended term of imprisonment, while excluding violations of the newly defined offenses in RSA 631:1, I(e) and RSA 631:2, I(g).
-The act is set to take effect on January 1, 2026.
+Additionally, the bill modifies RSA 651:6 to specify that certain crimes against law enforcement officers and emergency responders will result in an extended term of imprisonment, while excluding violations of the newly defined assault offenses from this provision.
+The effective date for this act is set for January 1, 2026.
 The fiscal impact of the bill is indeterminable, as it may affect the judicial and correctional systems, potentially influencing costs related to prosecution, incarceration, probation, and parole for state and local governments.

 As Amended by the House: 631:1, 631:2, 651:6